angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 1. Resolve Doomsday, Pass the Turn
 1. Draw SW for turn.
-1. Play Island, Pass the Turn, BS in their end step, draw SW, CoS, TO, put back CoS, TO
+1. Play Island, Pass the Turn, Bs in their end step, draw SW, CoS, TO, put back CoS, TO
 1. Draw TO for turn.
 1. Cycle SW, draw CoS